 The service allows prospective tenants to know what modifications, if any, would be needed to use a former retail space, for example, as a restaurant, says Dan Dockery, the Chief Building Official.
 “In the past, people would lease space without considering the building code and zoning requirements for their proposed use, and what it would cost,” Dockery said.
 “Now they can start assembling that information before committing to a lease.”

 For a $250 fee, the Inspections Division will review, based upon the proposed use, how well a space meets the requirements for building and fire safety, ventilation, electrical, plumbing, and compliance with zoning provisions of the Uniform Development Ordinance.

 The information is provided in writing, allowing an architect or engineer to incorporate the requirements into building plans before they are submitted to the Inspections Division for approval.

 Before requesting a commercial building evaluation, a tenant or landlord should first submit a “change of use inquiry” using the form on the Inspections Division web site.
 Within five business days the Inspections Division will research the property in question to determine its last legally established use.
 A building evaluation may not be needed if it turns out that the last established use corresponds with the intended use.

-“We see this as a way to provide better service to our customers,” Norton said.
+“We see this as a way to provide better service to our customers,” Dockery said.
 “We’re trying to be pro-active, instead of reactive to help facilitate the re-use of existing buildings.”

 Change of Use Inquiry/Occupancy (form is fillable on-screen;